8.4 Exam-Day Strategy & Self-Assessment

 Retake Policy, Scores, and Maintenance

-Score release: Results are reported after the exam; passing earns the CPB credential.
-Candidates who do not yet meet the billing-experience requirement may receive the apprentice (CPB-A) designation, removed once the experience pathway is satisfied.
+Score release: Results are reported after the exam; passing (70 percent or higher) earns the CPB credential.
+Candidates who do not yet meet the billing-experience requirement may receive the apprentice (CPB-A) designation, which is removed once the two-year experience (or 80-hour course substitution) pathway is satisfied.

 Career next steps: Strong next credentials include the Certified Professional Coder (CPC) for the clinical coding side, the Certified Professional Medical Auditor (CPMA) for auditing, and the Certified Professional Compliance Officer (CPCO) for compliance leadership.